Data-Augmented Few-Shot Neural Emulator for Computer-Model System Identification: Experiments

 \section{Experiments}

-We test our Neural Stencil Emulator (NSE) on canonical PDEs to evaluate: \begin{enumerate}[topsep=0.2pt,itemsep=0pt,leftmargin=2em] \item how sampling design affects data efficiency and forecast accuracy; \item whether synthetic, PCA-guided designs improve few-shot generalization over on-trajectory and random space-filling baselines; and \item whether hybrids that mix decorrelated on-trajectory stencils with synthetic stencils offer the best robustness–efficiency trade-off. \end{enumerate} NSE learns the discretized RHS from local inputs and is rolled out with an explicit integrator for forecasting.
+We test our Neural Stencil Emulator (NSE) on canonical PDEs to evaluate: \begin{enumerate}[topsep=0.2pt,itemsep=0pt,leftmargin=2em] \item how sampling design affects data efficiency and forecast accuracy; \item whether synthetic, PCA-guided designs improve few-shot generalization over on-trajectory and random space-filling baselines; and \item whether hybrids that mix decorrelated on-trajectory stencils with synthetic/non-synthetic stencils offer the best robustness–efficiency trade-off; and \item how sample-efficient NSE is relative to recent ML-based emulators, and how its long-horizon rollout accuracy and stability compares to these emulators? \end{enumerate} NSE learns the discretized RHS from local inputs and is rolled out with an explicit integrator for forecasting.
 We evaluate on nonlinear PDEs--Allen-Cahn, Advection-Diffusion, and (scalar) Burgers'--to assess generalization to unseen initial conditions.
 Details of each PDE are in Appendix~\ref{app:pde-systems}.

-\paragraph{Model architecture and training details.} Our NSE uses a two-block residual network (Fig.~\ref{fig:NN-arch}) with 64-unit linear layers.
+\paragraph{NSE architecture and training details.} Our NSE uses a two-block residual network (Fig.~\ref{fig:NN-arch}) with 64-unit linear layers.
 It predicts time derivative, advanced via explicit Euler timestepping.
 We train with Adam (initial learning rate $0.01$) with cosine decay schedule for 5{,}000 epochs.